-The waste tank has a net volume of 40 gallons and is located under the deck sole in the cabin, on the centerline.
-The fill, vent, discharge, and sender fittings may be accessed through an access panel located on the forward face of the settee step down.
+The waste tank has a net volume of 19 gallons and is located under the deck sole in the cabin, on the centerline.
+The fill, vent, discharge, and sender fittings may be accessed through an access panel located below the shelf keeper.

-This head is installed with a macerated holding tank. when discharging waste, you must check with local authorities on the regulations in your area.
+This head is installed with a waste holding tank.
+Before discharging waste, you must check with local authorities on the regulation in your area .
+N-26